-The Group's main source of capital is from retained profits, which are added to the Group's General Reserves.
+The Group's main source of capital is from the Profit Participating Deferred Shares.
+The Group also generates annual profits which are added to the Group's General Reserves.

 The Group's capital resources are calculated in accordance with the regulations specified in the CRD.
 There are currently no known impediments that would prevent the transfer of capital between the constituent elements of the Group.